 Hiboy provides 12 months warranty on this board which is extremely solid considering the low cost.

 If all the boards we’ve talked about so far look cool but are still out of your price range, maybe the Blitzart Mini Flash will catch your eye.
-It’s a top pick for best budget electric skateboard thanks to great construction, a good motor and battery system, and a very lightweight body.
+It’s a top pick for the best electric budget skateboard thanks to great construction, a good motor and battery system, and a very lightweight body.
 If you are new to riding and worried about top speeds, or you’re buying an electric skateboard for a kid and want them to stay safe at a reasonable speed, consider this Blitzart.

-This electric skateboard is powered by a 250-watt brushless hub motor.
+This electric budget skateboard is powered by a 250-watt brushless hub motor.
 That sounds a bit on the low side, but the board can still go up to 8 miles on one charge, and easily reach 10 mph.
 The official specs say 12 mph, but reviews indicate that it isn’t common.
 The lithium-ion battery is 24V and takes 2.5 hours to fully charge.

 You control the board’s acceleration and deceleration with the wireless remote, which also lets you put the Blitzart into reverse and switch between the beginner and advanced rider modes.
 One cool thing about this board: you can use it as a regular skateboard with the motor turned off, though the brand warns you against doing tricks.